Skip to main content

 The kidneys are both a target and a mediator of hormonal action.
 In the long term, they are subject to the consequences of the systemic changes induced by hormonal therapy.
 Chronic hypertension is a leading cause of chronic kidney disease (CKD).

 The sustained high pressure within the delicate glomerular capillaries can lead to hyperfiltration injury, progressive glomerulosclerosis, and an eventual decline in GFR.
-While a healthy kidney has considerable reserve capacity, this chronic strain can accelerate the decline of in individuals with pre-existing risk factors like diabetes, genetic predisposition, or age-related nephrosclerosis.
+While a healthy kidney has considerable reserve capacity, this chronic strain can accelerate the decline of renal function in individuals with pre-existing risk factors like diabetes, genetic predisposition, or age-related nephrosclerosis.

 The very organ responsible for managing the initial fluid shift becomes a potential site of long-term damage if the systemic hemodynamic environment is not carefully controlled.
 Therefore, the long-term stewardship of a patient on hormonal therapy is a practice of managing cardiovascular and renal health in concert, recognizing that the implications of fluid shifts extend far beyond temporary swelling.